rohan-paul/mern-image-uploading-boilerplate/README.md

 #### No front-end implemented here (which would have been a simple form to upload file with a post action).
 So the file upload need to be done with postman.

-### In Postman > Navigate to http://localhost:8080/api/upload  > select POST > Body > select form-data and for the key field state 'element2' and choose file instead of text.
+### In Postman > Navigate to the endpoint http://localhost:8080/api/upload  > select POST > Body > select form-data and for the key field (i.e. the parameters ) type 'element2' and choose file instead of text.
 Then in value field click on "Choose Files" and select a file from the local machine's file-browser.
 I will get below kind of output in the Terminal.

 ```
 element1